Giannis Antetokounmpo's Success and Achievements in Timeline

 February 22, 2016: First Career Triple-Double

-2016: Led Bucks in major statistical categories
+2016: Leading the Bucks in statistical categories

 April 3, 2017: Eastern Conference Player of the Month

-2017: Most Improved Player Award
+2017: NBA Most Improved Player

 2019: NBA Most Valuable Player Award

-January 23, 2020: All-Star Game Captain
+January 23, 2020: All-Star Game captain

 On January 23, 2020, Giannis Antetokounmpo was named an All-Star Game captain, alongside LeBron James, for the second consecutive year.